iggredible/Learn-Vim/ch16_tags.md

   2  1 donut               9  one.donut
 ```

-In normal mode, you can run `Ctrl-T` to achieve the same effect as `:pop`.
+In normal mode, you can run `Ctrl-t` to achieve the same effect as `:pop`.

 ## Automatic Tag Generation